BlueBrain/brain-modeling-ontology/docs/source/guides/schema.rst

 How to create a SHACL schema ?
 ------------------------------

-Schemas are stored and managed in a directory within the `BMO pipeline repository <https://bbpgitlab.epfl.ch/dke/apps/brain-modeling-ontology/shapes>`__.
+Schemas are stored and managed in a directory within the `BMO pipeline repository <https://bbpgitlab.epfl.ch/dke/apps/brain-modeling-ontology/-/tree/develop/shapes>`__.
-This directory is structure as follows:
+This directory is structured as follows:

 * the subdirectory `commons` is a library of reusable schemas.
 A reusable schema should not target specific types, i.e should not have a value for the targetClasss property.
 * the subdirectory `datashapes.core` is where schemas targeting specific BBP data types are defined as files with the following naming pattern: `data_type_lowercased.json` (e.g. scholarlyarticle.json for the type ScholarlyArticle).